rixiobarrios/outcomes/roadmap/intro.md

 - **TARGET LIST** - Find 3 organizations you are interested in from the list above or from your own research.
 Create a "Target Companies" tab in your personal job tracker and add these 3 companies to your Target list.

 ## Further Reading and Resources:
-- View the session presentation deck here[https://drive.google.com/file/d/1kSgq-Kh9kdiBwZskqISVzXfQ7Fp03voT/view?usp=sharing].
+- View the session presentation deck here.
-- View the session recording here[https://drive.google.com/file/d/1Um4LjDTBgBmLyQeF4Flvvwtix5Usjy--/view?usp=sharing]
+- View the session recording here.